Baltimore Product Liability Attorney

 Strict liability is not the only legal theory on which to base a product liability claim.
 Negligence and breach of warranty are others; but strict liability is the most common and, depending on the details of the situation, often the most successful.
 Your lawyer will know the best way to approach the case to achieve the most favorable outcome for you.

-Seek Legal Help from a Baltimore Defective Product Injury Lawyer
+Seek Legal Help for Your Baltimore Defective Product Injury Case

 For help with your case, call Rice, Murtha & Psoras today at (410) 694-7291 for a free case evaluation.